Classical and Quantum Mechanics via Lie algebras: The laws of thermodynamics

 \section{The laws of thermodynamics}

+In global equilibrium, all thermal variables are constant throughout the system, except at phase boundaries, where the extensive variables may exhibit jumps and only the intensive variables remain constant.
+This is sometimes referred to as the \bfi{zeroth law of thermodynamics} (\sca{Fowler \& Guggenheim}\cite{FowG}) and characterizes global equilibrium; it allows one to measure intensive variables (like temperature) by bringing a calibrated instrument that is sensitive to this variable (for temperature a thermometer) into equilibrium with the system to be measured.

-The possibility of measuring temperature is sometimes called the \bfi{zeroth law of thermodynamics} (\sca{Fowler \& Guggenheim} \cite{FowG}).
-For the history of temperature, see \sca{Roller} \cite{Rol} and \sca{Truesdell} \cite{Tru}.
-The ideal gas law \gzit{e.ilaw} is the basis for the construction of a \bfi{gas thermometer}: The amount of expansion of volume in a long, thin tube can easily be read off from a scale along the tube.
+For example, the ideal gas law \gzit{e.ilaw} can be used as a basis for the construction of a \bfi{gas thermometer}: The amount of expansion of volume in a long, thin tube can easily be read off from a scale along the tube.
 We have $V=aL$, where $a$ is the cross section area and $L$ is the length of the filled part of the tube, hence $T=(aP/R)L$.
 Thus, at constant pressure, the temperature of the gas is proportional to $L$.
+For the history of temperature, see \sca{Roller} \cite{Rol} and \sca{Truesdell} \cite{Tru}.

 We say that two thermodynamic systems are brought in good \bfi{thermal contact} if the joint system tends after a short time to an equilibrium state.
 To measure the temperature of a system, one brings it in thermal contact with a thermometer and waits until equilibrium is established.
 The system and the thermometer will then have the same temperature, which can be read off from the thermometer.
 If the system is much larger than the thermometer, this temperature will be essentially the same as the temperature of the system before the measurement.
 For a survey of the problems involved in defining and measuring temperature outside equilibrium, see \sca{Casas-V\'asquez \& Jou} \cite{CasJ}.